-Unfortunately for me there aren't any specialized fly fishing stores near where I live in North Carolina, unless someone knows of any?
+Unfortunately for me there aren't any specialized fly fishing stores like Total Fishing Tackle near where I live in North Carolina, unless someone knows of any?
 About the only place I can physically drive to and look at gear is my local BassPro store which has a dedicated fly fishing section, but it's old school, snobby, predictable, and the gear is kinda bulky.

 Of course I could order all manner of nifty pieces of gear online and I probably will, but that doesn't satisfy my hunger for instant gratification.
 So, being the geeky gear junkie that I am, I decided to start making some of my own lightweight Tenkara gear - starting with a fly fishing box.